metalsoft-io/metalcloud-sdk-go/docs/StorageNetworkDeviceConfiguration.md

 SetStorageId sets StorageId field to given value.

-### GetNetworkEquipmentId
+### GetNetworkDeviceId

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentId() float32`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceId() float32`

-GetNetworkEquipmentId returns the NetworkEquipmentId field if non-nil, zero value otherwise.
+GetNetworkDeviceId returns the NetworkDeviceId field if non-nil, zero value otherwise.

-### GetNetworkEquipmentIdOk
+### GetNetworkDeviceIdOk

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentIdOk() (*float32, bool)`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceIdOk() (*float32, bool)`

-GetNetworkEquipmentIdOk returns a tuple with the NetworkEquipmentId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceIdOk returns a tuple with the NetworkDeviceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentId
+### SetNetworkDeviceId

-`func (o *StorageNetworkDeviceConfiguration) SetNetworkEquipmentId(v float32)`
+`func (o *StorageNetworkDeviceConfiguration) SetNetworkDeviceId(v float32)`

-SetNetworkEquipmentId sets NetworkEquipmentId field to given value.
+SetNetworkDeviceId sets NetworkDeviceId field to given value.

 ### GetStoragePhysicalInterfaceIdentifier